 Student-driven English lessons are the complete opposite.
 In student-driven English lessons, the students lead the lessons.
 The teacher does a lot of listening and the students talk a lot.
 Student talking time (STT) is high and teacher talking time (TTT) is low.

 To learn to speak English with confidence, one must speak English as much as possible.
 It is therefore very important that students of English get the chance to speak as much as possible during their English lessons to get the most out of them.
 Student-led lessons give students of English the chance to do this.

 Student-Driven Lessons at Smith’s School of English Tsukaguchi

 At Smith’s School of English Tsukaguchi, wherever possible all of my students choose their own topic of conversation for their English lessons.
 Some simply sit down and I ask them, “What’s new?” and we go from there.
 Others prepare a topic, do some research on it and usually write something on it too.
 They also include their own opinions on the topics.
 Then at their English lessons, they hand me their homework, I read it and then my students speak about that topic and I listen.
 While they are speaking, I note any grammar or vocabulary errors.
 When they finish speaking, I ask them questions on the topic and they answer.
 Then at the end of the lesson, I correct any errors I’d noted.
 Students appreciate this.

 With lower-level students, I still ask the same “What’s new?” question.
 They know I am going to ask and have usually given the question some thought before the lessons.
 Of course, the students move ahead a little slower than high levels and grammar is not great, but that doesn’t matter.
-What matters, and what is truly amazing is that that slowly and steadily they communicate their thoughts verbally in English.
+What matters, and what is truly amazing is that slowly and steadily they communicate their thoughts verbally in English.
 And they progress extremely quickly.
 At Smith’s, we coach communicative confidence at every level.